iamme24cl/iamme24cl.github.io/_posts/2020-12-24-merowinenotes_-_a_simple_sinatra_app.markdown

 end
 ```

-Thank you for reading my blog and checkout out my app.
+Thank you for reading my blog and taking the time to checkout out my app.
 I hope you were able to get something useful out of it.